lexik/LexikFormFilterBundle/Resources/doc/index.md

     }
 }
 ```
-Then in the `AddressFilterType` wee will have to implements the `EmbeddedFilterTypeInterface`.
+Then in the `AddressFilterType` we will have to implement the `EmbeddedFilterTypeInterface`.
 This interface does not define any methods, it's just used by the `lexik_form_filter.query_builder_updater` service to differentiate it from an embedded type with relations.

 ```php